YangXiaozhou/yangxiaozhou.github.io/_posts/2019-10-02-linear-discriminant-analysis.md

 ----------------
 ## References
-[^Fisher]: Fisher, R. A. (1936). *The use of multiple measurements in taxonomic problems.
+[^Fisher]: Fisher, R. A. (1936). *The Use Of Multiple Measurements In Taxonomic Problems.
 Annals of eugenics*, 7(2), 179-188.
-[^ESL]: Friedman, J., Hastie, T., & Tibshirani, R. (2001). *The elements of statistical learning* (Vol. 1, No. 10).
+[^ESL]: Friedman, J., Hastie, T., & Tibshirani, R. (2001). *The Elements Of Statistical Learning* (Vol. 1, No. 10).
 New York: Springer series in statistics.
-[^MA]: Mardia, K. V., Kent, J. T., & Bibby, J. M. *Multivariate analysis*.
+[^MA]: Mardia, K. V., Kent, J. T., & Bibby, J. M. *Multivariate Analysis*.
 1979.
 Probability and mathematical statistics.
 Academic Press Inc.